 Foot drop is the result of paralysis or muscle weakness at the front of the foot and toes.
 This makes the foot “drop” or drag when taking a step.
 People who experience this symptom might have trouble walking.
-Or they may find themselves tripping frequently, even when walking on level ground or smooth floors.
+Or they may find themselves tripping frequently, even when walking on level ground or on smooth floors.

 What causes foot drop?

 Foot drop is not a disease, but it can be a symptom of serious conditions, including endometriosis.